henrique-ft/use_case/README.md

 ```

 ### Default fields

-When not defined input, output and error defaults to:
+When not defined, input, output and error defaults to:

 ```
 input: [:_state],